metamn/react-mui/README.md

 </Grid>
 ```

-- The grid is set up in the current component following the single responsibility principle.
+- The grid is set up in the current / parent component following the single responsibility principle.
+- Child components have no responsibility to align themselves to their parents and siblings.
+The parent container has to set up the grid, alone.
-- In this example Header, Hero, Features are all aligned to the grid whatever their own component structure is
+- In this example Header, Hero, Features are all aligned to the grid even if they don't have any Grid components inside.

 ```js
 <Grid container spacing={1}>